antlafarge/jdownloader/README.md

 ## Description

-JDownloader 2 (headless) with automatic updates.
+Docker JDownloader 2 headless image with automatic updates.
 There is no embedded graphical interface, you should manage your downloads through a web interface here : [https://my.jdownloader.org](https://my.jdownloader.org).

 ## Architectures